 India became an independent country on 15th August 1947.
 After independence, the new government was formed, and many important leaders were given key responsibilities.
 One such important role was the Defence Minister of India, who looks after the country’s army, navy and air force.
 The first Defence Minister of independent India was Baldev Singh.

 Baldev Singh was the first Defence Minister of independent India.
-He took charge on 15 August 1947 under Prime Minister Jawaharlal Nehru.
-He played an important role during the Partition, helped protect people during riots, and led India in the First Kashmir War.
-He also helped in joining Hyderabad to India.
-As a strong leader, he helped build the Indian Army in its early days.
+He started his work on 15 August 1947 under Prime Minister Jawaharlal Nehru.
+He played a key role during the Partition, protected people during riots, and led India in the First Kashmir War.
+He also helped Hyderabad become part of India and worked to strengthen the Indian Army in its early years.

 Baldev Singh was born to Inder Singh, a prominent steel magnate, in Jamshedpur.
 He received his education at Khalsa College, Amritsar and later joined his father’s company.
 However, his heart was drawn to the political landscape of the time and in the 1930s, he decided to return to Punjab and pursue a career in politics.